Zimerman (roller coaster)

-Zimerman is a steel looping roller coaster currently operating at Gloria's Fantasyland in Dapitan City, Philippines.
-The ride, manufactured by Arrow Dynamics, first opened as Revolution at Libertyland in Memphis, Tennessee in 1979.
-After the 2005 season, the ride was relocated to DelGrosso's Amusement Park, where it sat unused until 2013 until it was moved to Gloria's Fantasyland where it was built for the 2014 season.
-The ride was officially announced on December 30, 2011 as Corkscrew Coaster along with Sling Shot, a drop tower originally located at Gillian's Wonderland Pier that was later renamed to Sky Drop.
+Zimerman is a steel roller coaster located at Glorious Fantasyland in Dapitan City, Philippines.
+The ride, manufactured by Arrow Development, first opened as Revolution at Libertyland in Memphis, Tennessee in 1979.
+After the 2005 closure of Libertyland, the ride was relocated to DelGrosso's Park, where it sat in storage until 2013.
+It was then moved to Glorious Fantasyland, where it was rebuilt for the 2014 season.
+The ride was officially announced on 30 December 2011, and opened on 14 February 2014.